MS-create780/MSS_CRC_LowFGA_Immunotherapy_plus_Bortezomib/README.md

 Due to the large file size, the processed Seurat objects for single-cell data are not hosted in this GitHub repository.
 These data are **available from the first author** (Please contact: mengyuanshipku@gmail.com).

 ## ## 3.
 Code Structure & Modules
 The analysis scripts are organized by experimental models and analysis types.
-There is no strict execution order; each script can be reviewed for its specific logic.
+There is no strict execution order; each script can be reviewed for its specific logic and parameters.

 ## ## 4.
 Environment & Dependencies
 These scripts were developed and tested in